 - Decision support

 - Potential areas of BI and BD utilization in organizations

-- Factors determining the success with using BI and BD
+- Factors determining success with using BI and BD

 - The role of BI and BD in value creation for organizations

-- Identifying barriers and constrains related to the BI and BD design and implementation
+- Identifying barriers and constraints related to BI and BD design and implementation

-The book presents arguments and evidence confirming that BI and BD may be a trigger for making more effective decisions, improving business processes, and business performance, as well as creating new business.
+The book presents arguments and evidence confirming that BI and BD may be a trigger for making more effective decisions, improving business processes and business performance, and creating new business.
 The book proposes a comprehensive framework on how to design and use BI and BD to provide organizational success.

 Table of Contents

 1. Changing Business Environments and Decision Support Systems.
 2. Business Intelligence in Management of Organizations.
 3. Big Data for Business Intelligence.
 4. Analysis of Business Intelligence and Big Data Adoption in Organizations.
 5. Measurement and Assessment of Business Intelligence and Big Data Development in Organizations.